Chengshuai Shi

 Google Scholar Profile

-I am currently a Postdoctoral Fellow at the Princeton Language and Intelligence (PLI) initiative at Princeton University, where I work closely with Professor Chi Jin.
+I am currently a Postdoctoral Fellow at the Princeton Language and Intelligence (PLI) initiative at Princeton University, where I work closely with Professor Chi Jin, Professor Karthik Narasimhan, and Professor Danqi Chen.
 Prior to joining PLI, I worked for a year as a Senior Machine Learning Research Engineer in the AI group at Bloomberg, New York City.

 I received my Ph.D. in Electrical Engineering from the University of Virginia in 2024, where I was advised by Professor Cong Shen.
 During my Ph.D.
 (2021–2024), I was honored to be supported by the Bloomberg Data Science Ph.D. fellowship.